samplchallenges/SAMPL6/README.md

 Background information on CB8 may be found in a number of publications, including DOI 10.1021/jp2110067, 10.1002/chem.201403405, and 10.1021/ja055013x.

 ### Physical properties
-Due to experimental issues, the upcoming SAMPL6 physical property challenge is being split into two phases.
+Due to experimental issues, the upcoming SAMPL6 physical property challenge is being split into two phase.
 The first phase, for SAMPL6, focused on pKa prediction and culminated with a joint D3R/SAMPL Workshop in La Jolla, CA., Feb.
 22-23, 2018.
-The second part of the challenge, SAMLPL6 Part II, is centering on predicting partition coefficients of a subset of small molecules from SAMPL6 pKa challenge.
+The second phase of the challenge, SAMLPL6 Part II, is centering on predicting partition coefficients (log *P*) of a subset of small molecules from SAMPL6 pKa challenge.
 SAMPL6 Part II logP challenge will be discussed in joint D3R/SAMPL workshop in San Diego, Aug 22-23, 2019.

 #### pKa prediction